 One way to take control of your shop is to start carrying your own branded products.
 While this may sound scary, carrying your own brand doesn’t necessarily mean that you have to design and create your own products from scratch.

-In fact, certain manufacturers will allow you to slap your brand on an existing product and call it your own.
-This practice is called white labeling.
+In fact, certain manufacturers will allow you to slap your brand on an existing or slightly modified product and call it your own.
+This practice is called private labeling.

 When you own your own brand, no one else can sell that exact same product which gives you pricing, supply control and drastically increased margins.